How is the weather treating you? I am enjoying the last of the winter sun in my part of the world

-and trying to infuse more warm colours around me.
+and trying to infuse more warm colors around me.

 Most of the fabric, dyes, other material and handy work used on One Good Thing is sourced from different parts of Rajasthan and is done by skilled craftsmen from interiors of the state.